Michael Gove: 2016 leadership election

+Out of office: 2016–2017

+On 14 July 2016, Gove was dismissed by the prime minister, Theresa May.
+In a two-minute meeting, May said: "One of the things that's very important is loyalty, and after the last few weeks I've been speaking to people in the party...
+I wouldn't say that you could never come back, but you need to take a period on the backbenches in order to demonstrate loyalty".

 In the aftermath of the EU referendum, Gove was accused by Nick Clegg of being the source of a claim by The Sun that Queen Elizabeth II made comments supportive of Brexit in a private lunch at Windsor Castle.
 Clegg told a BBC documentary that Gove "obviously communicated it – well, I know he did".
-Gove declined to deny leaking the Queen's comments.
 The Sun said it had "multiple sources" and was confident its report was true.

-In October 2016 Gove was elected to the Exiting the European Union Select Committee.
-That month he was re-hired by The Times as a weekly columnist and book reviewer.
+In October 2016, Gove was elected to the Exiting the European Union Select Committee.
+That month, he was re-hired by The Times as a weekly columnist and book reviewer.
 As well as attending meetings of the newspaper's politics team, Gove was dispatched to the United States to report on campaign rallies in the upcoming presidential election.

 In December 2016, Gove defended a Vote Leave claim that an additional £350 million a week could be spent on the NHS when Britain left the EU.
 Gove said the figure was robust and it was up to the Government to decide how to spend it.

-In his capacity as a writer for The Times, Gove gave the first British post-election interview to Donald Trump in January 2017, along with Kai Diekmann from Bild, making him the second British politician to meet Trump as President-elect of the United States after Nigel Farage.
-Despite preferring Hillary Clinton to Trump as President of the United States, Gove's interview and consequent defence of it was seen by some as praising the President-elect unduly.
+In January 2017, in his capacity as a writer for The Times, Gove conducted an interview with Donald Trump, the president-elect of the United States, along with Kai Diekmann from Bild.
+Gove was the first British journalist to interview Trump following the 2016 United States presidential election, and the second British politician to meet him as President-elect after Nigel Farage.
+Despite preferring Hillary Clinton to Trump as President of the United States, Gove's interview and consequent defence of it was seen by some political commentators as praising the president-elect unduly.